 In one of the most modern cities of the time, Shanghai hotels created their own luggage labels.
-They followed the style evolution, the earliest probably being the above Palace Hotel (1908) label, which style matches the early German and Swiss hotel labels.
+They followed the style evolution, the earliest probably being the Palace Hotel (1908) label displayed on the top of this post, which style matches the early German and Swiss hotel labels.